worldmind/perlqual/README.md

 This utility measures 'quality' of perl code.
 Quality here means:
-- code must have unit tests
+- code must have unit tests with needed code coverage
 - code must have low cyclomatic complexity
 - code must be divided on small pieces
 - Perl Best Practice used